Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The expansion of [+]p_Area gives the view of the ClsArea Property declared as Private.

-Note the p_Area Private Property, of ClsVolume2 Class Object, and all its elements are accessible only through the CArea Object Property Get/Set Procedures to the outside world.
+Note that the p_Area Private Property, of the ClsVolume2 Class Object, and all its elements are accessible only through the CArea Object Property Get/Set Procedures to the outside world.

 The Third Column shows the Data Type or Object Class Module Names.

-Inside the CArea Object the first two lines with values 90, 10, and the last strDesc Variable with value "Bed Room" are assigned through the Get Property Procedures respectively.
-The p_Desc, p_Length, and p_width are values assigned through Set Property Procedures to p_Area Property of ClsVolume2 Class Object as well.
+Inside the CArea Object, the first two lines with values 90, 10, and the last strDesc Variable with value "Bedroom" are assigned through the Get Property Procedures, respectively.
+The p_Desc, p_Length, and p_width are values assigned through Set Property Procedures to the p_Area Property of the ClsVolume2 Class Object as well.

 The p_Area Object of ClsArea Class declared as Private Property of ClsVolume2 is seen with its Get/Set Property Procedures and assigned values.

-Check the Type Column of [-]CArea and [-]p_Area both Objects are derived from ClsArea Base Class.
+Check the Type Column of [-]CArea and [-]p_Area; both Objects are derived from the ClsArea Base Class.

 Usage of ClsArea and ClsVolume2 Class Objects Differently.

-1. Instantiate ClsVolume2 and ClsArea Class as two different Objects in the Standard Module Program.
+1. Instantiate ClsVolume2 and ClsArea classes as two different Objects in the Standard Module Program.

-In this example, we can achieve the same result as we did in the above example, without repeating the Get/Let Property Procedures as we did in the ClsVolume Class Module.
+In this example, we can achieve the same result as in the previous example without having to repeat the Get/Let property procedures in the ClsVolume class module.

 The Links of All the Pages in this Topic.